folio-org/okapi/doc/securing.md

 ### Getting Okapi

 This script assumes you have a fresh Okapi instance running, with nothing installed in it.
-If you do not, you can get one up by running the following.
+If you do not, you can get one up by running the following:

 ```
 git clone https://github.com/folio-org/okapi